This post also has a soundtrack. The André Rieu version of Arrivederci Roma.

 As I went through Termini, my mother got back to me and I told her I was coming home.
-I then headed of to the tour.
-I had already done this tour on 2010 so it looked the same as before and I was not really into it.
+I then headed off to the tour.
+I had already done this tour in 2010 so it looked the same as before and I was not really into it.
 All I was thinking about was leaving the next day.
 I took a bunch of photos to prove I was there but I was so weak and sore that I was glad it was over.
 I said no more goodbyes and slipped away and back to the hostel.
-I ordered a chicken burger and fries at the hostel restaurant and thought my sore throat was coming back, but it turned out probably the muscles were going numb and I was loosing my swallowing abilities.
-I then got my bag from storage and went to bed.
-I was going to shower in the morning.
-As it turns out I won’t get to shower again until December.
+I ordered a chicken burger and fries at the hostel restaurant and thought my sore throat was coming back, but it turned out probably the muscles were going numb and I was

-The next morning I woke up at 5:30am and am really numb.
-It is terrible bad, I can barely stand from kneeling without the ladder, and I had the top bunk bed.
-I didn’t pack the night before and I put all my liquids in my main suitcase, and started throwing away clothes that I didn’t want to get at weight.
-After three attempts I make it to the exact most I can check in.
-(Wine bottles are heavy.)
-I grab my side bag and suitcase and am off.
-It is only a few blocks to the train station but it is a slight uphill slope and my legs can barely make it.
-Rome at night is also a very scary place in those parts.
+The next morning I woke up at 5:30 am and am really numb.
+It is terribly bad, I can barely stand from kneeling without the ladder, and I had the top bunk bed.
+I didn’t pack the night before and I put all my liquids in my main suitcase and started throwing away clothes that I didn’t want to get at

 I am starving and I pick up a few things at the convenience store style place in Termini and go to the kiosk to get my train ticket to the airport.
 I decide on the Leonardo Express train over the local train as I don’t know how much effort I have left.
 The train arrives and I get on barely enough grip to lift my excessive bag.